syanco/CECAM_2019_Occupancy_Workshop/README.md

 [Theresa Donovan's E-book of Exercises](http://www.uvm.edu/rsenr/vtcfwru/spreadsheets/?Page=occupancy/occupancy.htm)
 * has axercises that accompany the MacKenzie et al. book.

+<a href="MacKenzie and Royle 2005.pdf" download="MacKenzie and Royle 2005.pdf">MacKenzie and Royal 2005 - Designing Occupancy Studies</a>

 # Examples of Occupancy-based Papers